KyleMit/CodingEverything/notes/events/btvjs-react-flux.md

 ### Flux

 *Architecture* for managing state in react
 *Design Pattern* for managing/changing shared state Advocates for uni-directional data flow to trigger state changes Defines application layer where state is stored and changed **NOT an implementation**
-**Implementations** - Alt, Reflux, Fluxible, REdux, McFly
+**Implementations** - Alt, Reflux, [Fluxible](https://fluxible.io/), REdux, McFly

 Flux Lifecycle

 1. User fills  out form and hits submit
 2. The form component triggers and AddComment event with data
-3. Application layer responsible for handling state changes recieves the event, and updates data
+3. Application layer responsible for handling state changes receives the event, and updates data
 4. Application layer emits change event with new data (irrespective of who's listening)
 5. Comment list component can listen for the change event and update it's own state